Shipping has resumed. Please review the Live arrival policy

 Attach the ootheca to the top of a container that is around 6 inches tall and 4 inches wide to allow the nymphs enough space to hatch.
 You can use double sided tape cut to shape of the ootheca or thread to tie it in place.
 Be sure that there is enough ventilation too.
 32oz insect cups works well for these.
 Include something inside for the newly hatched nymphs to climb on.

 Temperate species often require diapause, which is a pause in development due to colder climates, to hatch appropriately.
-These can be kept in 50-60F degrees for at least 8 weeks.
+These can be kept in 40-60F degrees for at least 8 weeks.
 Diapause allows species to survive through winter.
-Tropical species don’t have winter seasons so do not require diapause.
-Most will hatch within 4-6 weeks.
+Tropical species don’t have has cold winter seasons so do not require diapause.
+Most will hatch within 4-8 weeks.

 During hatching the nymphs will emerge from the central line and dangle from a small thread of silk as they expand and harden their exoskeleton. once harden they will scurry away and spread out.
-After this you can take them out and place them in the appropriate sized container.
-They can be fed within a day. be sure to use the appropriate sized prey for you nymphs.
-Most nymphs can be kept together until their second molt with little cannibalisms if given enough space and food.
+During hatching they are very soft and fragile so it's best to not disturb the container until they have harden.